 To accomplish its tasks with a governance style consistent with Church Board policies, the Church Board will follow an Annual Agenda that is designed to set forth major goals for the up-coming fiscal year:

-- Means of improving Church Board performance through Church Board education and re-exploration of Outcomes policies will be arranged during the first quarter, to be considered during the balance of the year.
+3. Means of improving Church Board performance through Church Board education and re-exploration of Outcome Statements will be arranged during the first quarter, to be considered during the balance of the year.

-- The Church Board will decide the Lead Minister’s remuneration for the following fiscal year by no later than the end of the month of April, following recommendation from the Compensation Committee of the Church Board.
-The Compensation Committee is established in Policy IV.G.1.
+7. The Church Board will decide the Lead Minister’s remuneration for the following fiscal year by no later than the end of the month of April, following recommendation from the Compensation Committee of the Church Board.
+The Compensation Committee is established in Policy IV.G.3.

 D. ROLE OF THE PRESIDENT:

 The President is a specially empowered member of the Church Board who:

 1. Ensures the integrity of the Church Board’s process,

 2. Occasionally represents the Church Board to congregants and outside parties,

 3. Presides at meetings of the Church Board and of the Church membership, and